 Fatal helicopter crash investigation delayed because of pandemic, inquest told

-A report into the helicopter crash killing five people, including Vichai Srivaddhanaprabha, was published nearly five years after the accident.
+A report into the 2018 incident in which Leicester City FC owner Vichai Srivaddhanaprabha was killed was published nearly five years after the event.

 Your support helps us to tell the story